welpo/osc.garden/content/pages/privacy/index.md

 ## Changes to the privacy policy

 I keep this privacy policy under regular review and place any updates on this web page.
-This privacy policy was last updated on 2023-10-28.
+You can check the date this privacy policy was updated, as well as the history of changes under the page title.

 ## How to contact me